membrane/api-gateway/distribution/examples/security/api-key/apikey-openapi/README.md

-# Swagger UI: API Key Authorization
+# Authorization with API Keys and OpenAPI

-Enhance security using API keys with role-based access control (RBAC).
+This example shows how to use API keys with role-based access control (RBAC).
+An API key can have associated scopes(roles) that are matched against security definitions in OpenAPI documents.

+The Swagger UI is used as a client that authenticates with the backend.

 ## Accessing the API